 NSO synoptic observing facilities currently provide information on flares and CMEs, but crucial measurements, such as the evolution of the vector magnetic field, are unavailable.
 SOLIS will provide these as well as a large variety of data suited to address the topic of transient activity.
 This transient activity is especially relevant to the determination of space weather and its potential hazards to space activity.
 In addition to SOLIS data, the NSO provides, through the GONG facility, continuous one-minute-cadence longitudinal magnetic flux measurements with a nominal resolution of 5 arcseconds.
 These data have proven to be of great value in defining magnetic field changes associated with flares.
 GONG has revealed that strongly flaring active regions are always accompanied by a distinctive flow pattern below the surface.
 This velocity field is in the form of two horizontal "tornadoes" with oppositely directed senses of rotation.
 This discovery suggests that subsurface flows from GONG can be developed into a tool for predicting space weather.
-The addition of 20 second cadence H-alpha images from GONG will greatly enhance this capability.
-The combination of GONG and SOLIS data will be a powerful asset in space weather research.
+The recent addition of 20 second cadence H-alpha images from GONG will greatly enhance this capability.
+The deployment of the final SOLIS instrument-the Full Disk Patrol (FDP)-will provide additional full-